 Prior to that, I was at Kobo‘s big data team, which I joined in 2013 as a senior research scientist working on content analysis and website optimization.
 In 2014 I became the VP of Big Data. leading the team in the development and productization of algorithms for recommendations, search optimization, data science and analytics, content analysis and website optimization among other things.

-Before that, I was a member of technical staff at Altera.
+Before that, I was a member of technical staff at Altera (now Intel).
 I worked on optimization algorithms for FPGA packing and placement problems, as well as logic utilization estimation and reporting.